Kale: one of the famous-est of superfoods!

 There really aren’t very many vegetables that you can’t juice.
 Obvious ones are squash and potatoes, which don’t juice well and won’t taste nice!
 Although it’s technically a fruit, you also can’t really juice avocados either since they just turn to mush.

 There you have it!
-I hope you’re excited to get some kale in your juicer and start enjoying the delicious health benefits it can bring you.
+I hope you’re excited to get some kale, the cruciferous vegetable, in your juicer and start enjoying the delicious health benefits it can bring you.
+Green vegetables are always good, especially dark leafy greens like kale, but spinash and swiss chard can be excellent too.

 Stick to about 1 cup of kale in a standard green juice recipe and make sure you add some lemon and ginger to help cut through the bitterness.
 But don’t just juice, try sauteeing it and having it as a side with your dinner too!
 You won’t regret it!